sahilrajput03/sahilrajput03.github.io/more/cmd vs linux.md

 k : upline
 l : cursor right
 h : cursor left
-Ctrl + W : Deletes word to the left(Like, Ctrl + backspace in windows) v : select and hold, now the youcan select the text,Yipeee with Right/Down/Up/Right, or with H,J,K,L. b : Move cursor to the start of the word before the cursor.
+# Ctrl + w: Deletes word to the left ,You can also use Alt+Backspace for the same.(Like, Ctrl + backspace in windows)
+v : select and hold, now the youcan select the text,Yipeee with Right/Down/Up/Right, or with H,J,K,L. b : Move cursor to the start of the word before the cursor.
 Ctrl + E : Deletes the first line in the file.
 #Works in bash too, deleting word with Ctrl+W.
-dd : would delete the line
+Navigate to start of next word: w dd : would delete the line dw : Would DELETE THE WORD right to the cursor.
-Home Key: Move to start of line.(Also works in bash cli) End Key: Move to end of line.
+Whereas : Ctrl + w : Would DELETE THE WORD to the left Home Key: Move to start of line.(Also works in bash cli) End Key: Move to end of line.
 (Also works in bash cli) BAsh cli: